 - Air pollution reduction techniques

 The heart of the program is the daily air pollution forecast.
 By 1p.m.
 Sunday through Friday, ADEQ’s meteorologists prepare individualized air pollution forecasts for the pollutants of concern in nonattainment areas in Maricopa, Santa Cruz and Yuma counties.
-Forecasted air pollution concentrations are expressed consistently with the color-coded AQI, so that recipients know whether air quality will be good, moderate, or unhealthful for sensitive populations.
+Forecasted air pollution concentrations are expressed consistently with the color-coded AQI, so that recipients know whether air quality will be good, moderate, or unhealthful for sensitive people.

-More than 2,000 people now subscribe to receive the daily forecast via e-mail.
-If concentrations are predicted to be close to or exceed health-based standards, ADEQ also issues High Pollution Advisories or Health Watches that are announced through press releases and social media (Facebook and Twitter).
+If concentrations are predicted to be close to or exceed health-based standards, ADEQ issues High Pollution Advisories or Health Watches that are announced through email subscriptions, press releases and social media (Facebook and Twitter).

-Armed with this information, flag program participants know which flag color to raise to indicate the expected air pollution level.
+With this information, flag program participants know which flag color to raise to indicate the expected air pollution level.
 By comparing the colored flags to the AQI using the outdoor activity guide and educating the community, teachers, school nurses, coaches and parents will know what actions to take to protect their students' health and learn to take measures to control air pollution.
-Businesses and health organizations also benefit by using the tools for their respective organizations.

 Strong partnerships have been crucial to the success of the program.

-- ADEQ's Office of Children’s Environmental Health coordinates the school and community flag program and provides the ADEQ daily forecast, program training, flags and outreach materials to all 48 participants in Maricopa County at no cost.
+- ADEQ's Office of Children’s Environmental Health coordinates the school and community flag program and provides the ADEQ daily forecast, program training, flags and outreach materials at no cost.

-- Through its Clean Air Make More campaign, the Maricopa County Air Quality Department promotes business participation in the program by providing flags, the ADEQ daily forecasts, and supporting materials.
+- Through its Clean Air Make More campaign, the Maricopa County Air Quality Department promotes business participation in the fee-based program by providing flags, ADEQ daily forecasts, and supporting materials.

 - The Pinal County Air Quality Department prepares and distributes its own forecast and has implemented the program at 50 schools and education-related facilities.